jvinn/shared-whiteboard/README.md

-Author: James Vinnicombe

-About: This is a simple whiteboard application that allows multiple users to draw on a shared whiteboard.
+This is a simple whiteboard application that allows multiple users to draw on a shared whiteboard.

 To create a new whiteboard, run the following: